wombleton/gitlaw-nz/acts/M/Maori Community Development Act 1962.md

     (5) The amount of any penalties imposed by a Maori Committee under this section shall be paid to the Committee and shall form part of its funds.

-    (6) The amount of any penalty imposed under the [Summary Proceedings Act 1957][81] pursuant to proceedings authorised in that behalf under this section, and the amount of any penalty so imposed on a person who has elected under this section to be dealt with summarily under that Act, shall be paid into the funds of the Maori Committee of the Maori Committee area within which the offence was committed:
+    (6) The amount of any penalty imposed under the [Criminal Procedure Act 2011][81] pursuant to proceedings authorised in that behalf under this section, and the amount of any penalty so imposed on a person who has elected under this section to be dealt with under that Act, shall be paid into the funds of the Maori Committee of the Maori Committee area within which the offence was committed:

     provided that there shall be deducted from the amount of any such penalty and credited to the Ordinary Revenue Account of the Consolidated Fund an amount equal to 5% of the penalty.

+    Section 36(1): amended, on 1 July 2013, by [section 413][82] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 36(1) proviso: amended, on 1 July 2013, by [section 413][82] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 36(2): amended, on 1 July 2013, by [section 413][82] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 36(4): amended, on 1 April 1980, pursuant to [section 18(2)][87] of the District Courts Amendment Act 1979 (1979 No 125).
+    Section 36(4): amended, on 1 April 1980, pursuant to [section 18(2)][88] of the District Courts Amendment Act 1979 (1979 No 125).

+    Section 36(6): amended, on 1 July 2013, by [section 413][82] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Miscellaneous provisions